sauldesigns/today-rn/README.md

 Today uses a number of open source projects:

   - [React Native] - React Native combines the best parts of native development with React, a best-in-class JavaScript library for building user interfaces.
+  - [React Navigation] - Routing and navigation for React Native apps
   - [React Native Firebase] - React Native Firebase is the officially recommended collection of packages that brings React Native support for all Firebase services on both Android and iOS apps.
   - [React Native Elements] - Cross Platform React Native UI Toolkit
   - [React Hook Form] - Performant, flexible and extensible forms with easy-to-use vali